Stephen Stills: Early years

 Stills was born in Dallas, Texas, to Talitha Quintilla Collard (1919–1996) and William Arthur Stills (1915–1986).
 Stills moved frequently as a child and developed an interest in blues and folk music.
 He was also influenced by Latin music after spending his youth in Gainesville and Tampa, Florida, as well as Covington, Louisiana, Costa Rica, the Panama Canal Zone, and El Salvador.
 Stills attended H.B.
 Plant High School in Tampa, Florida, Admiral Farragut Academy in St. Petersburg, Florida and Saint Leo College Preparatory School in Saint Leo, Florida, before graduating from Lincoln High School in Costa Rica.
 He has two sisters, Talitha and Hannah.

 When he was nine years old, he was diagnosed with partial hearing loss in one ear.
 The hearing loss increased as he got older.

 Stills dropped out of Louisiana State University in the early 1960s.
 He played in a series of bands, including the Continentals, which then featured future Eagles guitarist Don Felder.
 Stills also sang as a solo artist at Gerde's Folk City, a well-known coffeehouse in Greenwich Village.
-Stills eventually ended up in a nine-member vocal harmony ensemble, the house act at the Cafe au Go Go in New York City, called the Au Go Go Singers, which included his future Buffalo Springfield bandmate Richie Furay.
+Stills eventually joined a nine-member vocal harmony ensemble, the house act at the Cafe au Go Go in New York City, called the Au Go Go Singers, which included his future Buffalo Springfield bandmate Richie Furay.
 This ensemble did some touring in the Catskills and in the South, released one album in 1964, and then broke up in 1965.

 Stills later formed a folk-rock band called the Company with four other former members of the Au Go Go Singers.
 The Company embarked on a six-week tour of Canada, where Stills met guitarist Neil Young.
 On the VH1 CSNY Legends special, Stills said that Young was doing what he always wanted to do: "play folk music in a rock band".
 The Company broke up in New York within four months; Stills did session work and went to various auditions.
 In 1966 he convinced a reluctant Furay, then living in Massachusetts, to move with him to California.
 Stills nominally auditioned for the group that would become The Monkees; the producers of the show decided he was not photogenic enough for the part nor were they interested in his songwriting, but did accept Stills's recommendation for someone who looked vaguely like him but more attractive: Peter Tork.